-(a) This adjustment reflects the incurrence of indebtedness of approximately \$10.2 billion, consisting of term loans and senior notes, expected to be issued in connection with the Spin-Off.
-The debt maturities being considered range from two years to forty years with an estimated weighted average interest rate of approximately 5.40%.
-Total deferred debt issuance costs associated with such indebtedness are estimated at \$64 million, which will be amortized to Interest and other financial charges - net over the terms of the respective instruments and are reflected as a reduction to Long-term borrowings.
-We expect that we may issue certain amounts of such indebtedness directly to GE, as partial consideration for certain assets contributed to us in connection with the Spin-Off, and that GE will exchange such indebtedness for an equivalent principal amount of GE's indebtedness.
-In addition, we expect to make a cash distribution from the balance of debt issuance proceeds to GE concurrently with the Spin-Off, with the remaining proceeds to be held by us in Cash, cash equivalents, and restricted cash.
+(a) This adjustment reflects the incurrence of indebtedness of approximately \$10.2 billion, consisting of \$2.0 billion of Term Loan Facility and \$8.2 billion of senior notes, expected to be issued in connection with the Spin-Off.
+The debt maturities being considered range from two years to thirty years with an estimated weighted average interest rate of approximately 5.6%.
+Total deferred debt issuance costs associated with such indebtedness are estimated at \$65 million, which will be amortized to Interest and other financial charges - net over the terms of the respective instruments and are reflected as a reduction to Long-term borrowings.
+We expect that we may issue approximately \$4.0 billion of such indebtedness directly to GE, as partial consideration for certain assets contributed to us in connection with the Spin-Off, and that GE will exchange such indebtedness for an equivalent principal amount of GE's indebtedness.
+In addition, we expect to make a cash distribution of approximately \$4.9 billion of additional debt proceeds to GE concurrently with the Spin-Off, with the remaining proceeds of approximately \$1.3 billion to be held by us in Cash, cash equivalents, and restricted cash.
 We expect that GE will use the proceeds of such indebtedness to pay off GE obligations.
 The value and terms of such indebtedness and related capital structure remain under review and will be finalized prior to the Spin-Off.
+See "Management's Discussion and Analysis of Financial Conditions and Results of Operations-Liquidity and Capital Resources" for additional details.

-We also intend to enter into \$3.5 billion of committed credit facilities, however, the facilities are not expected to be utilized at the closing of the Spin-Off.
+We also entered into a 5-Year Revolving Credit Facility of \$2.5 billion and a 364-Day Revolving Credit Facility of \$1.0 billion, however, the facilities are not expected to be utilized at the completion of the Spin-Off.
 The associated issuance costs of \$3 million are recorded in All other assets and amortized to Interest and other financial charges - net over the term of the credit facility.

-(b) This adjustment reflects assets and liabilities related to certain legal entities that will be transferred from GE to GE HealthCare in connection with the Spin-Off in the unaudited pro forma condensed combined statement of financial position as of June 30, 2022.
+(b) This adjustment reflects assets and liabilities related to certain legal entities that will be transferred from GE to GE HealthCare in connection with the Spin-Off in the unaudited pro forma condensed combined statement of financial position as of September 30, 2022.
 See Note 1, "Description of the Business and Basis of Presentation" of our audited combined financial statements for further discussion of the Company's attribution of assets and liabilities.
 Refer to the below table for further details on specific adjustments.
 Excluded from note (b) are certain environmental obligations related to the transferred entities.
 See note (j) for further details on environmental obligations transferring to GE HealthCare.

-(\$ in millions) As of June 30, 2022
+(\$ in millions) As of September 30, 2022

 All other current assets \$ 3

-Property, plant and equipment - net \$ 61
+Property, plant, and equipment - net \$ 60

 Other intangible assets - net \$ 1

-All other current liabilities \$ 5
+All other current liabilities \$ 4

 All other liabilities \$ 8

 Net parent investment \$ 52

-(c) This adjustment reflects an increase to income tax expense of \$8 million for the year ended December 31, 2021, and related tax assets and liabilities as of June 30, 2022 that are expected to be transferred to us as a result of the Spin-Off as follows:
+(c) This adjustment reflects an increase to income tax expense of \$8 million for the year ended December 31, 2021, and related tax assets and liabilities as of September 30, 2022 that are expected to be transferred to us as a result of the Spin-Off as follows:

-(\$ in millions) As of June 30, 2022
+(\$ in millions) As of September 30, 2022

 Assets

-Deferred income taxes \$2,129
+Deferred income taxes \$2,117

-All other assets \$ 29
+All other assets \$ 28

 Liabilities

 All other liabilities \$ 57